phoenixding/scdiff/README.md

 	* **Show/Hide DE**: display/hide the differentially expressed genes for each edge.
 	* **Explore DE gene** : highlight the paths with those DE genes and also show the expression profile of the input gene.
 	* **Find DE genes between** : find the differentially expressed genes between two specified nodes.
 Use the dropdown menu to specify two nodes for comparison.
+	On the results page, click the "functional analysis" button to perform a gene enrichment anlayis using PANTHER (or ToppGene by shift+click).

 * **Download**:
 	* **Generate Figure**: download the visualization figure.